zebrunner/reporting/docs/dashboards.md

 Once all the necessary changes are done, click on the “**Apply**” button in the upper-right corner of the page:
 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr_widgets_actions_apply-cancel.jpeg?raw=true" alt="" width="900" />

 If you’ve changed your mind, click on the “**Cancel**” button.
-The last saved version of the Widgets set and placement will be displayed.
+The last saved version of the widgets set and placement will be displayed.

-#### Widgets
+#### Working with widgets

-Widgets are grouped into dashboards.
+Widgets are grouped into the dashboards.

 There are two types of widgets: default and custom.
 You can choose between 14 types of pre-configured widgets or 11 types of configurable templates.

+###### Creating a new widget
-#### To create a new widget, perform the following steps:
+To create a new widget perform the following steps:

-1. Navigate to the "**Dashboards**" page (a.k.a “General”) and click the "**+ NEW WIDGET**" button in the top-right corner of the page:
+1. Navigate to the "**Dashboards**" (a.k.a “General”) page and click the "**+ NEW WIDGET**" button in the top-right corner of the page:

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/04-01.jpg?raw=true" alt="" width="900" />

-2. The “**Choose widget**” pop-up would appear, where you can choose one or several of the following configurable templates:
+2. The “**Choose template**” pop-up would appear, where you can choose one or several of the following configurable templates:

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr-widgets-2.png?raw=true" alt="" width="500" />